jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Added settings group, alternate settings activation, and voltage angles
 - Changed placement of target LED's
 	- Saw that the colors were not configurable, had to move a bit
-- Changed default settings
+- Changed default protection/automation settings
 - Subsequent faults will only be tested after system has finished initial reconfiguration
 - Directional Ties
 	- Should TIE 2 be directional? (is there load on F)
 	- Disable REC 1 auto closing to feed A?
 	- Disable REC 2 auto closing to feed G?
-- Reset times for substation reclosers?
+- What are your reset times for substation reclosers?
 	- Reclosers should have the same reset times

 Notes: